tkyaw9/solutionForOT/README.md

 however, I'm looking for where I should put it so the list remains sorted.
 This is O(nlogn) (n is the length of the list in the dictionary) for each word in the dictionary.

-Design Choice:
 This payoff is something we need to discuss if we're going to implement in real life.
 On one hand, we can just append everything to the list, which is O(1), and then sort the entire list every time the user gives a new input OR we could maintain the sorted list, but we would have to do this O(nlogn) add every time we're adding a new word into the dictionary.
-I chose this approach, because I figured the data for the dictionary is preprocessed one time, and the user inputs can keep increasing without the runtime increasing too much.
+We could choose this approach (commented out in the code) if we know the data for the dictionary is preprocessed one time.
-In other words, I wanted to take more time preprocessing the data in the offline process so in a way that ensures that the online process goes smoothly and efficiently.
+In other words, the other approach would be great if we want to take less time preprocessing the data in the offline process so in a way that ensures that the online process goes smoothly and efficiently.

+However, in this case, since we know we'll be having about a million words in the dictionary, we'll just append to the list.
+So it'll take O(1) to just append to the list.

-In general, reading the file will take O(N) if N represents how many lines there are in the dictionary, and for each word, it'll take O(nlogn) to add to a list in the dictionary.
+In general, reading the file will take O(N) if N represents how many lines there are in the dictionary, and for each word, (if we choose the binary search approach) it'll take O(nlogn) to add to a list in the dictionary.

 Online runtime: